TheLightBringer616/SQL-Basics/README.md

-# SQL-Scripts and SQL with Python
+# Learning SQL-Scripts and SQL with Python

 This repository includes multiple examples in SQL.
 <br>